 2. Paint them the picture:

+One of our favorite moments when talking with Chris Regain was when he told us he tells each new hire the amount of money they will make every year, for the next 5 years.
 He also outlines a course in which they will be trained in different parts of the firm or clients services.
 This action helps the candidate or new hire know exactly what the next few years might look like.
 It takes away the guesswork, and provides certainty.
 Question: Can you outline at a high level what their first year and beyond will look like if they take the position?

 3. What do they want?

+Finally, do you take the time to find out what is important to the candidate when they’re thinking about where they want to work?
+Of course salary is important, but are there other drivers that impact their decision?
+It could be things like title, work flexibility, benefits/time off, the amount of learning/growth they’ll experience at the firm?
+Take the time to ask these questions during an interview, and you can craft an offer that is it a better fit for the candidate you’re looking to recruit.
+And the best part is... it’s often not only based on price/salary!
+Question: Do you ask enough questions about their motivations for potentially joining your firm?
 When looking to hire, recruit, or retain top accounting and CPA talent, it’s important to have these points in mind.
 And remember, you need to build a pipeline of candidates to find a good one!
 Just like sales requires leads, great hires requires candidates.
 Be sure to continue to build community relationships, and find ways to get in front of talent hires (even if you're not actively hiring, always be building your pipeline so that when you do hire, you can find an A+ player quickly).
 Want to learn more?
 Check out the related interviews below on how other owners are recruiting and retaining team members.

 Recommended interviews to learn more (recommend bookmarking them):